Adaptive mesh refinement for the Landau-Lifshitz-Gilbert equation: Discretization of the Landau--Lifshitz--Gilbert equation

-Existence of weak solutions $\bsm\in H^1(\Omega)^3$ is well-known (see, e.g.,~\cite{Prohl:2001}) and follows with a standard Galerkin--Fadeo approximation and compactness arguments.
-Uniqueness of weak solutions is open in general and there are non-uniqueness results for the related harmonic map heat flow~\cite{harmonicmap}.
+The existence of weak solutions $\bsm\in H^1(\Omega)^3$ is well known (see, e.g.,~\cite{AlougesSoyeur:1992}) and follows with a standard Galerkin--Faedo approximation and compactness arguments.
+The uniqueness of weak solutions is open in general and there are nonuniqueness results for the related harmonic map heat flow~\cite{harmonicmap,AlougesSoyeur:1992}.
 Note that in case one of the weak solutions is also a strong solution, we have uniqueness~\cite{weakstrong}.
-In terms of regularity, it is suspected that even smooth initial conditions can lead to blow up of $\nabla\bsm$ in $L^\infty(\Omega)^{3,3}$ in finite time, however, no proof is known.
+In terms of regularity, it is suspected that even smooth initial conditions can lead to the blow-up of $\nabla\bsm$ in $L^\infty(\Omega)^{3,3}$ in finite time, however, no proof is known.
 For LLG on smooth bounded domains with Neumann boundary conditions, smooth initial data close to constants lead to arbitrarily smooth solutions~\cite{FeischlTran:2017_existence}.